TokenixFinance/tokenix-launchpad/readme.md

 # Tokenix Smart Contract

-This repository contains the smart contract for Tokenix, a launchpad project currently under development at tokenix.finance.
+This repository contains the smart contract for Tokenix, a launchpad project currently under development at https://tokenix.finance.

 ## Overview